brunokc/pyProxy/README.md

 # pyProxy

-A simple, programmatic HTTP proxy written in Python.
+A simple programmatic HTTP proxy written in Python.

 pyProxy was created to facilitate scenarios where one might need to intercept HTTP traffic.
 It allows for programmatic control of HTTP traffic, allowing for